joshuaalley/pols-209/index.md

 The schedule is broken up into three blocks.
 The first block deals with questions, models and the fundamental problems social scientists face.
 The second block describes how we can learn from data.
-The third and final blocks combines material from the first two.
+The third and final block combines material from the first two--- integrating question, model and evidence.

 Tasks below the date should be completed before the next class (unless a due-date is listed).